prominence-eosc/examples/README.md

 # Example jobs and workflows

+## workflow-blender-demo
-* __workflow-blender-demo__: renders frames from the Blender classroom demo and creates a movie.
+This is a 2 step workflow which renders frames from the Blender classroom demo and creates a movie.
 B2DROP is used for storing the invididual frames and final movie.